4 Things To Know About How Stress Can Cause Eating Disorders And Depression

-The disconnection at the core of eating disorders and depression can be from yourself.
+At the core of eating disorders and depression is disconnection, often from yourself.
 And that stress has the biggest potential impact of all.

 If talking to friends or family is not helpful or comfortable, please speak with a trained professional.

 There will always be stress.
-But it need not be harmful to your well being or quality of life.
+But it doesn’t need to harm your quality of life.

 Learning and practicing how to cope differently with stress decreases the risk for eating disorders and depression.